peterchase/tetris/README.md

 * Up/Down - rotate the piece clockwise/anticlockwise
 * D - drop the piece from its current position
 * Q - end the game

+**Note** you need ANSI console support.
+If you don't have it, to turn it on, Registry Editor HKCU\Console add DWORD VirtualTerminalLevel value 1.